3neti/ayuda-docs/docs/benefits-beneficiaries.md

 **Experience:**
 1. Receives SMS and email with voucher details
-2. Downloads SADP mobile app
+2. Downloads UDDF mobile app
 3. Shops at nearby supermarket for groceries
 4. Scans QR code at checkout
 5. Voucher applied to purchase instantly